ENGLISH FRUIT SCONES

 Yields: 5 (6cm dia. each)

 Oven Temperature: 180°C (fan oven)

 sheet pan / baking tray

 1 tsp vanilla paste or extract

 cream and jams to serve

-Next, in a large bowl, sift together the flour, baking powder and salt.
-Then add in the cold or room temperature butter and rub it into the flour until you have fine breadcrumbs.
+Add in 65g cold cubed butter and rub it into the flour mix until you have fine breadcrumbs.

-When the liquid has been absorbed and the mixture has formed a shaggy dough, turn it out onto the work surface and gently squeeze until you have a smooth ball of dough.
+When the wet ingredients have been absorbed and the mixture has formed a shaggy dough, turn it out onto the work surface and gently squeeze it together until you have a smooth ball of dough.

-Roll the dough out to 2.5cm or 1 inch thick and then cut out the scones using the fluted cutter.
+Roll the dough out to around 2.5cm or 1 inch thick and then cut out the scones with a fluted cutter.

 Line a baking tray with baking paper and place the scones on, leaving some space between each one.